INTERLEAVING: Because Learning Loves Layers

 Chapter 32: Diffraction & Interference

-Environmental Dynamics II: OCEAN, Giver of All Life (sonar & bathymetry)
+Environmental Dynamics II: OCEAN, Giver of Life (sonar & bathymetry)

 Chapter 33: Electric Fields and Potential